getMBP/FullStack-Learning-Resources/Things i learned in project and things to learn.md

 to learn

-oauth , jwt in depth
+1) Oauth , JWT in depth
-rest api in depth - benefits over other methods ds-algo next.js bench marking/ optimization in depth
+2) rest api in depth
+3) ds-algo
+4) next.js
+5) benchmarking / optimization